-In November 2014, the Wellbeing Collaborative working group decided to trial the use of MWIA in government and non-government agencies while also providing training in MWIA to these organisations.
-Find out more about the MWIA toolkit.
+In 2015 the Wellbeing Collaborative trialed the use of MWIA in government agencies and non-government orgnaisations.
+Find out more about the MWIA Toolkit.

-The following demonstration sites were selected and respective agency staff were trained in MWIA methodology:
+The following demonstration sites were selected and staff were trained in MWIA methodology:

 Impact of relocation of LGBT (lesbian, gay, bisexual, transgender) older people from inner city social housing to suburbs and regional areas due to longevity and lack of housing affordability.
 Read more about the ACON MWIA.